-NEW DELHI -- For thousands of years Indian villagers have used an extract from seeds of the neem tree as an insecticide.
+NEW DELHI - For thousands of years Indian villagers have used an extract from seeds of the neem tree as an insecticide.
 So when a U.S. company patented a process for producing the substance in 1994, India reacted with outrage.

-After spending millions of dollars in legal fees to successfully overturn the patent, India's government now is creating a 30-million-page database of traditional knowledge to fend off entrepreneurs trying to patent the country's ancient lore.
+After spending millions of dollars in legal fees to successfully overturn the patent, India's government now is creating a 30 million-page database of traditional knowledge to fend off entrepreneurs trying to patent the country's ancient lore.

-India is not alone in worrying about "bioprospectors" profiting from the genetic resources of its plant life with no benefit to its people.
+genetic resources of its plant life with no benefit to its people.
 It joined with China, Brazil and nine other nations a few years ago to begin pushing for international protections.